loopsocial/firework-purchase-tracking/README.md

   - `ext_customer_identifier`?: string

-  > More information about dataLayer: https://developers.google.com/tag-platform/tag-manager/datalayer
+  > More information about `dataLayer`: https://developers.google.com/tag-platform/tag-manager/datalayer

 3. A [Trigger](https://support.google.com/tagmanager/answer/7679316) for when an order is completed (purchase confirmation page)